 Then make your way to the nearby Forio, a small fishing village.
 Here, visit Citara Bay (pic n°4).
 Apart from the beautiful beach, in this bay, there are Poseidon Gardens, a really impressive place of relaxation and care.
 Do not leave Forio without visiting Chiesa del Soccorso, famous for its white walls, its majolicas, and the amazing sunset you can admire from its location.
 La Colombaia and La Mortella are two amazing villas that you can also visit in Forio.

 The village of Sant'Angelo (pic n°5) is located on the other side of the island.
 It is the most fashionable and tourist-crowded village of Ischia, with its car-free town center and its distinctive alleys.
 Allow yourself a romantic walk along the small port of the village, or climb up to the highest part to enjoy a spectacular view.
 If you do not want to go home without a souvenir of the island, here is the perfect place where to buy the typical lemon chocolate or the decorative painted tiles.

-From Serrara Fontana, the area which Sant'Angelo lies in, many hiking trails take you to the summit of Monte Epomeo (pic n°2), one of the favorite destinations of hiking lovers.
+From Serrara Fontana, the area in which Sant'Angelo lies, many hiking trails take you to the summit of Monte Epomeo (pic n°2), one of the favorite destinations of hiking lovers.
 The church dug into the tuff is very characteristic and the panoramic views of the island are wonderful.